 Over the course of the year, the District may revise its budget as it attempts to deal with unexpected changes in revenues and expenditures.
-For fiscal year 2020-2021, no revisions were necessary.
-The original 2020-2021 budget was approved on May 3, 2020.
+The original 2021-2022 budget was approved on June 10, 2021.
+No revisions were necessary.

-Actual revenue for the year exceeded actual expenses by \$142,073.
+Actual revenue for the year exceeded actual expenses by \$58,046.